vinjn/gaohaoyang.github.io/page/4about.md

 Besides being an technical expert, Jing is also an active githuber, a writer and a speaker.

 ## As an engineer
+#### Oct 2020 - Present, Expert Engineer, xd.com

+- Performance tuning, rendering and tools for a UE4 MMORPG game.
+- Internal service
+- Public-facing developer tools on [graphics analysis and performance turning](https://github.com/xindong/render-doctor).

-#### Jan 2015 - Present, Senior GPU Infrastructure Architect, NVIDIA
+#### Jan 2015 - Sep 2020, Senior GPU Infrastructure Architect, NVIDIA

 Leader of two distinct teams, mentoring members and planning schedules: